sdshoriot/SD-Shoriot-Library/README.md

-# This Repo Created By [SD Shoriot](https://www.facebook.com/shoriot) On 13 Aug 2018
+# This Repo is Created By [SD Shoriot](https://www.facebook.com/shoriot) On 13 Aug 2018